 This proxy, when properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy will be voted "for" the election of the nominees listed on the reverse side for the Board of Directors and "for" Proposal 2.
+If no such direction is made, this proxy will be voted "FOR" the election of the nominees listed on the reverse side for the Board of Directors and "FOR" Proposals 2 and 3.
 The proxy holders named herein are authorized to vote in their discretion on any other matters that may properly come before the meeting, and at any adjournment or postponement thereof.